 Material Properties of Glass Fiber composite (GFRP) compared to Carbon fiber composite (CFRP), steel, and concrete:

 The high strength of the glass fiber composites come from the prevention of cracks mentioned above, as well as the strong covalent and ionic bonds within the ceramic.
-These bonds give it a very high yield strength and are also responsible for its brittle behavior.
+These bonds give it a very high yield strength, stiffness, and are also responsible for its brittle behavior.

 There have been many tests on the health side effects of fiberglass by government agencies and private labs, with varying results.
 The generally agreed upon fact is that fiberglass is an irritant.
 When in contact with skin, fiberglass wool can cause skin irritation such as itchiness as well as redness and difficulty breathing and seeing.
 However, when fiberglass strands are embedded in a composite, fiberglass is no longer an irritant.
 Besides that there are no health concerns with fiber glass.